 - Google Webmaster Tools: Click-Through Rates, which reveal how many clicks you receive for specific keywords and what volumes or traffic are generated this way.

-While a large number of backlinks doesn’t necessarily mean anything just by the numbers, it definitely helps you improve your search positions.
-Recently, a study showed that backlink portfolio has a greatest direct relation to better search results and this is why link building needs to be a part of your SEO strategy.
+While a large number of backlinks doesn’t necessarily mean much, it definitely helps you improve your search positions.
+A backlink portfolio is directly correlated to better search results and this is why link building needs to be a part of your SEO strategy.
 Here, what matters is the quality of websites that point back to you, which is particularly important if you’re planning for some link building campaigns.

 - Open Site Explorer by Moz

 Now a somewhat abstract notion can easily be translated into a set of metrics you can track to ensure your website works just fine.
 Among these, you also want to watch for specific technical issues and make sure you fix them as soon as you identify them.